Frank Fay (comedian): Personal life

 Fay married Barbara Stanwyck in 1928, when she was relatively unknown.
 He helped her further her career in films, and she was given a contract by Warner Bros. late in 1930.
 Their only film appearance together was a brief skit in the all-star fundraising short The Stolen Jools (1931).
-They adopted a son, Dion, on December 5, 1932.
+They adopted a son in 1932.
 The marriage reportedly soured when Fay's career was eclipsed by Stanwyck's success, and they divorced in 1935.

 In 1945, Actors' Equity president Bert Lytell censured Fay for demanding that the association must investigate each member who supported the Spanish Refugee Appeal, or who criticized the Spanish Catholic Church for executing leftists, for un-American activity.
 The House Committee on Un-American Activities investigated those members.